Rensselaer, New York: Industrialization and modernization

 The 1960s were a major time of change for the city of Rensselaer.
 In 1967 the current Dunn Memorial Bridge was built between Albany and Rensselaer.
 Though the bridge was to continue east through Rensselaer, with the South Mall Arterial connecting with Interstate 90 at Exit 8, this extension never materialized.
 In 1968, the Amtrak station in Albany (Union Station) was relocated to Rensselaer; the Maiden Lane Bridge and all the railroad associated buildings were demolished when in 1969 the Rensselaer City School high/middle school campus was built north of Quackenderry Creek.

 In the 2000s, another wave of development has been occurring in Rensselaer.
 In 2007, U.W.
 Marx Construction built a brand new campus for the Rensselaer City School District in the Northern section of the city in exchange for waterfront property that the Rensselaer Middle High School had occupied.
 The new school replaced the Rensselaer Middle High School and Van Rensselaer Elementary, formerly Van Rensselaer High.
 Doane Stuart occupies the former elementary school.
 The redevelopment of the waterfront property is named DeLaet's Landing in honor of Johan de Laet.
 The first $20 million, 96 unit apartment building opened in 2019.
 Construction began on a second luxury apartment building on the site in September 2021.
 The former Van Rensselaer High School was listed on the National Register of Historic Places in 2012.

-In August 2021, construction began on the Barnet Mills Apartments and Barnet Mills Brewery at the former site of Hilton Center.
+In January 2023, final approvals were issued to advance the Barnet Mills Apartments redevelopment at the former site of Hilton Center.
 The project is an undertaking by BBL Construction to revitalize the property along the Hudson River that sits adjacent to the city boat launch and park.
 It was once home to Barnet Mills, producing wool products for many years.
 The buildings were last occupied for various artists and specialty businesses.

+The City is also currently planning for the construction of a riverfront trail system that spans from the City's Boat Launch to the Hudson Riverfront Art Park over more than a mile of riverfront properties.
+The grant-funded trail will have multi-modal connections to the Livingston Avenue Bridge, which is a reconstruction project valued at over $400 million that has received state and federal funds.